strawhat19/Concentration/README.md

 ![Screenshot of Application Dark Mode](./assets/screenshots/form.JPG)

 ## About
-I used Next js to make this site which is an alernate version of the game Concentration that me and my siblings play on road trips.
+I used Next js to make this site which is an alternate version of the game Concentration that me and my siblings play on road trips.

 ## Table of Contents
 * [About](#about)